wp-plugins/post-pay-counter/readme.txt

 == Changelog ==
 = 1.3.1 =
 * Hopefully fixed a bug that, after the update, prevented the new user roles permissions for the plugin pages to work properly.
+* Fixed a uninstallation bug that prevented the ppc_current_version option from being deleted.

 = 1.3 =
 * Some options contained in the Counting Settings box can not be personalized by user anymore.
 This allows the counting routine to run much faster, and it was necessary to logically differentiate between settings that apply to everybody and the ones that may be useful to personalize.
 Those options, if personalized before this release, will not be taken into account anymore: the plugin will use general ones instead.